About Your Four-Eyed Editor:

 Please make all payments through PayPal.
 I will email you an invoice upon completion of service.

 I cannot promise that my help will land you an agent.
-Only your polished manuscript can do that.
+Only timing and the climate of the current market can do that.

 I can’t wait to work with you!